ctrl-alt-del/devenv/language/python/README.md

 python -V # using uppercase V to see the version of installed python
 ```

-if there is error saying php is not found on sh.exe, restart the git bash and run above line again.
+if there is error saying python is not found on sh.exe, restart the git bash and run above line again.

+In order to make `python` available across `cmd.exe` and `PowerShell.exe`, we need to add the root directory of Python and its `\Scripts` folder as environment variables.

 [BACK TO TOP](#table-of-contents)